Betty Cooper: Fictional character biography

 Betty Cooper is the third and youngest child and second daughter of Hal Cooper and Alice Cooper.
 Her older brother Chic Cooper and older sister Polly Cooper have moved out of Riverdale, their hometown.
 Chic moved to New York City and Polly to San Francisco, but both occasionally appear in flashbacks to Betty's childhood, and both occasionally visit their family.

 The quintessential girl next door, Betty's middle class upbringing is a world apart from the flashy lifestyle of her wealthy friend, Veronica Lodge.
-Nowhere is this more evident than when she and Veronica are competing for Archie Andrews' heart, and yet they remain best friends (Veronica once told Archie that she and Betty are only rivals in unimportant matters, like boys).
+This difference is evident in multiple occasions, such as when she and Veronica are competing for Archie Andrews' heart, and yet they remain best friends (Veronica once told Archie that she and Betty are only rivals in "unimportant matters", like boys).

 In the late 1960s, the two girls joined Archie's band, a garage band appropriately named The Archies.
 Both sang, and Betty played a tambourine, while Veronica played an organ.
 Some stories indicate that Betty is the better vocalist.
 Additionally, there is little consistency in the instruments she is able to play.
 Betty has played the recorder, tambourine, maracas, guitar, banjo, keyboard, saxophone, cello, and the bongos.

 Interests and personality

-Betty is friends with everybody, and is a loving daughter and sister.
-She likes to help the homeless, read to senior citizens, and rescue wounded animals and birds.
+Betty is considered to be friends with everybody, and a loving daughter and sister.
+She helps the homeless, reads to senior citizens, and rescues wounded animals and birds.

 Betty's hobbies include playing sports (particularly baseball), cooking (the gang thinks her cooking is excellent), and looking after animals (she owns a cat, Caramel).
 She is also concerned with the environment and other social issues and encourages the rest of the gang to clean up after themselves.
 She loves children and sometimes babysits Jellybean with Jughead as well as other children in Riverdale.
 Occasionally, families hire Betty to keep their elderly members company.
 Betty is a skilled mechanic who frequently helps Archie with his broken down car Betsy.
 Betty is also good at skiing and car-racing.
 She is often said to be the best pitcher in the girls' baseball team.
 Betty is a scuba diver, wearing a red shorty wetsuit, breathing with an air tank she carries on her back and a regulator in her mouth, wears red fins on her feet and a mask on her face, but she prefers to swim underwater.

 Betty has an above-average intelligence and is one of the smartest students at Riverdale High School, along with Dilton Doiley.
 In one story she won an award and was sent to compete in New York and has won numerous academic awards.
 At one point, she gained ESP when an encyclopedia accidentally fell on her head.
 This ability took away all hope for the future; Archie asked Veronica for a date, but Betty knew that Archie would dump Veronica for her.
 Betty lost her ESP power when a ball that Reggie kicked accidentally hit her; in her gratefulness, she gave him a thankful kiss.